Harry Kewell: Early career (1993)

-At age 14, Kewell travelled to Thailand, Italy and England with the successful Marconi under-14 team that had recently won the state titles.
-The team played games against the junior team of Milan, as well as apprenticeship sides in England.
-This was the first time Kewell had been out of the country but provided him his first taste of football in Europe, having also attended a Premier League match for the first time as a spectator.
-At age 15, Kewell was offered the opportunity to travel back to England and trial with Premiership football club Leeds United for a period of four weeks as part of the Big Brother Movement in Australia.
+At age 14, Kewell travelled to Thailand, Italy, and England with the successful Marconi under-14 team that had recently won the state titles.
+The team played matches against the junior team of Milan as well as apprenticeship sides in England.
+This was Kewell's first time out of the country, providing his first taste of football in Europe; he also attended a Premier League match for the first time as a spectator.
+At age 15, Kewell was offered the opportunity to travel back to England and trial with Premiership club Leeds United for a period of four weeks as part of the Big Brother Movement in Australia.
 Kewell travelled to England with his future Socceroo teammate Brett Emerton.
-Both were successful during their trials at Leeds, however only Kewell was able to take up the club's offer due to his father's English heritage, which satisfied the visa requirements.
+Both were successful during their trials at Leeds; however, only Kewell was able to take up the club's offer due to his father's English heritage, which satisfied the visa requirements.